vikingeducation/scrape_demo/presentation.md

 First up, you want to temporarily turn off JavaScript in your browser.
 Since the tool we're going to use doesn't use JavaScript, you want to make sure that you're only seeing in the browser what your scraper can "see".

-Instructions in Chrome: Click the Chrome menu in the top right hand corner of your browser ---> select "Settings" ----> click "Show Advanced Settings" ---> in the "Privacy" section, click "Content settings" ----> In the Javascript section, click "Do not allow any site to run JavaScript".
+Instructions in Chrome:

+1. Click the Chrome menu in the top right hand corner of your browser
+2. Select "Settings"
+3. Click "Show Advanced Settings"
+4. In the "Privacy" section, click "Content settings"
+5. In the JavaScript section, click "Do not allow any site to run JavaScript".
 (Remember to undo this later!)

-If you're using another browser, just google for "how to turn off JavaScript in BROWSERNAME" and you will have instructions in 10 seconds flat.
+If you're using another browser, just Google for "how to turn off JavaScript in BROWSERNAME" and you will have instructions in 10 seconds flat.

 #### The Information Scavenger Hunt

-Next up, it's time to walk through whatever actual process you would be using if you *didn't* have a scraper at your disposal, taking a few notes along the way for pieces of information you're going to need.

-What you want at the end of it:
+Before we can programmatically scrape a page, we need to know what we actually want to pull off of it.
+The only way to do so is by first inspecting the page manually and taking a few notes along the way.

+In particular, you'll want to note a few key things:

-1. *What page do you actually need to start on?* Grab the actual address from your browser window.
+1. *What page do you need to start on?* Grab the address from your browser window.
 If you click through a couple of pages to a common starting point for all your searches, grab *that* address, not the initial landing page.
-2. *The IDs of any forms you need to input to.* Just use your browser's "inspect element" feature to figure this out.
+2. *The IDs of any form tags you need to input information to.* Just use your browser's "inspect element" feature to figure this out.
-3. The names of any input fields you actually fill in on those forms. (inspect element is your friend)
+3. The names of any input fields you fill in on those forms. (inspect element is your friend)
-4. The IDs or classes of the results you're actually trying to grab on the results page.
+4. The IDs or classes of the results you're trying to grab on the results page.

 Let's now walk through the Craigslist example, taking exactly those four steps.